braindef/word-stats/readme.txt

 = Why the live counters seem to lag? =

-The calculations are refreshed every 5 seconds.
+The calculations are refreshed every 15 seconds.

 = The word count from the plugin doesn't match the word count from WordPress! =

 The plugin uses a slightly more accurate word splitter.

+= How does Word Stats pick the relevant keywords? =

+It shows any keyword that appears at least twice and at least 1/4 times the top keyword.

 = How does Word Stats count sentences? =